planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

   When done, click Validate to make sure that the changes you have made are valid.
 If you receive an error, go back and check your work.

-  Click Submit to commit the style change.
+  Click Apply to commit the style change.

 --------------------------------------------------